Skip Navigation

 Moxidectin, also an avermectin, has also been shown to be effective against ear canker mites.

-Removing the crust and scabs can be extremely painful to the animal and there is debate as to whether or not this should be done.
-If treated correctly, the medications will allow for easy removal of the crust within a few days or it will begin to fall off on its own within 10 to 14 days of treatment.
+Removing the crust and scabs can be extremely painful, so a consultation with your veterinarian is recommended.
+If treated correctly, the medications will allow for easy removal of the crust within a few days, or it will begin to fall off on its own within 10 to 14 days of treatment.

 Because rabbit ear mites can live for up to three weeks off a host animal, it is important to decontaminate hutches, cages, burrows, feeding sources, and other items in the infested animal's environment.

-Replace or move housing.
+When rabbit housing is quarantine consider replacing or moving the housing.
 Some hutches, especially those made of porous wood, are difficult to clean and remove mites once established.
 In these cases, it might be easier to replace a hutch or cage.
-If the animal's housing is close and accessible to wild animal populations, consider moving or modifying to prevent wild mite-carriers from coming into contact with your animals.
+If the animal's housing is close and accessible to wild animal populations, consider moving or modifying it to prevent wild mite-carriers from coming into contact with your animals.

 References